Villager takes fight to save his landscaping to Sumter County - Villages-News.com

 A Villager has taken his fight to save his landscaping to Sumter County.

-Thomas Rinker of 1462 Pelican Path in the Village of Sunset Pointe spent about $4,000 to put in landscaping 15 years ago on property he believed was under his ownership.
+Thomas Rinker, of 1462 Pelican Path in the Village of Sunset Pointe, spent about $4,000 to put in landscaping 15 years ago on property he believed was under his ownership.

 Several months ago, an anonymous complaint was received alleging he put the landscaping in the Sumter County right of way.
 Rinker claims he was unfairly targeted by trolls who made the anonymous complaint.
 The complaint was verified by Community Standards.